Part IX

 We do not just receive the world; we cast our inner architecture onto it.
 Extrojection names the move where you project an inner myth outward as if it were the terrain itself, mistaking your map for the Firmament.

 In the dynamic interplay of the Dragon’s Cave, every relationship remains an axis of reflection and inquiry.
-Each interaction invites us to refine self-awareness, tend boundaries with care, and continue the ongoing integration work traced throughout the earlier parts.
+Each interaction invites us to refine self-awareness and tend boundaries with care.

 Archetypes and Polarities — Foundational Internal Mirrors